-I usually recommend tapping the weight of the fork against the heal of you palm, pinkie side (see this video).
+I usually recommend tapping the weight of the fork against the heal of you palm, pinkie side.
 I prefer this because it is quiet.
 If you are working with others then you want to maintain a quiet environment and aluminum against a hard surface will disturb that quiet environment.
 I also understand that tapping against your palm may be uncomfortable for some.
 In that case I recommend using an activator (hockey puck).
 If you can, put it in your pocket and tap the fork against that to muffle the sound.

 Tap Lightly First